 Infants may exhibit irritability, malaise, or trouble breathing.
 If you see your child showing any of these symptoms, see your doctor.

 There are several different types of laboratory tests used to diagnose RSV infection, but the most commonly used is the rapid diagnostic test.
-This test looks for RVS antigen in the nasal secretions.
-A nasal swab can be taken in the doctor’s office and sent for testing.
+This test looks for RSV antigen in the nasal secretions.
+A nasal swab can be taken in your doctor’s office and sent for testing.
 The results are usually available in less than an hour.
-If a rapid test is negative, the doctor may order a virus culture of the secretions or choose a more sensitive test that uses genetic technology to verify the virus in the blood.
+If a rapid test is negative, your doctor may order a virus culture of the secretions or choose a more sensitive test that uses genetic technology to verify the virus in the blood.

-In younger children, especially under the age of one year of age, RSV can be more severe and can lead to bronchiolitis (inflammation of the bronchioles or small airways) and pneumonia .
+In younger children, especially under the age of 1, RSV can be more severe and can lead to bronchiolitis, which is an inflammation of the bronchioles or small airways, and pneumonia.
 These patients should be hospitalized.
-Treatment with intravenous fluids, oxygen and humidified air will be required and in more severe cases, the use of a ventilator may be necessary.
+Treatment with intravenous fluids, oxygen, and humidified air will be required, and in more severe cases, the use of a ventilator may be necessary.

-In addition to the RSV infection advancing to bronchiolitis and pneumonia in children, , they can develop ear infections and croup (inflammation and swelling of the vocal cords, causing a loud, barking sound on coughing) Children who develop bronchiolitis as a result of RVS may have a higher risk of developing asthma.
+In addition to the RSV infection advancing to bronchiolitis and pneumonia in children, they can develop ear infections and croup, which is an inflammation and swelling of the vocal cords, causing a loud, barking sound when coughing.
+Children who develop bronchiolitis as a result of RSV may have a higher risk of developing asthma.
 Most children infected with RSV, however, have few if any complications, and the infection runs its course in one or two weeks.

-Do not smoke near your child.
-Cigarette smoke, even second-hand smoke, can increase the risk of developing RSV.
+Don’t smoke near your child.
+Cigarette smoke, even secondhand smoke, can increase the risk of developing RSV.

-Palivizumab is an antibody targeted specifically at the RVS virus and can be used in high risk infants under the age of 24 months to prevent the infection.
-This drug is administered once monthly during the RVS season, October through March, by muscle injection.
-It can help prevent severe infection, but cannot cure or treat illness that has already developed.
+Palivizumab is an antibody targeted specifically at the RSV virus and can be used in high-risk infants under the age of 24 months to prevent the infection.
+This drug is administered once monthly during the RSV season, October through March, by muscle injection.
+It can help prevent severe infection, but can’t cure or treat illness that has already developed.